dominikchlodowicz/SimpleLinearRegression/README.md

 # SimpleLinearRegression
-Program that can plot linear regression from your input data, algorithm is written by hand based on simple linear regression formulas.
+Program that can plot linear regression from your input data.
+Algorithm is written by hand based on simple linear regression formulas.